wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

 - Added support for simplified configuration.
 The SDK is now configured with using one Base64 encoded string instead of three separate values.
 - Added support for PowerAuth protocol version 3.2, including End-To-End encryption improvements and time synchronized with the server.
+- We have replaced the term 'commit activation' with 'persist activation' in our terminology.
+This change clearly distinguishes between the commit activation process on the server and the activation completion process on the mobile device.

 ### Compatibility with PowerAuth Server